zengxu-yang/linux-on-winbook-tw102/README.md

 `GRUB_TERMINAL=console`

 then run `sudo update-grub` and reboot.
+* Framebuffer drive has some issues.
+Winbook automatically suspends in framebuffer mode if there is just a few seconds of inactivity.
 # References and Acknowlegements
 * Thank [divVerent](https://github.com/divVerent/linux-on-winbook-tw102) for the original post of installing Linux on Winbook TW102.
 * Bluetooth [firmware](https://www.reddit.com/r/linuxmint/comments/aothqi/bluetooth_not_working/) for Winbook TW102.